Sv443-Network/SvCoreLib/docs.md

 > {
 >     fileName: string;           // the name that the downloaded file should be saved as, including the file extension.
 Defaults to "download.txt" if left undefined.
 >     progressCallback: function; // a callback function that gets called every 50 milliseconds that gets passed an object containing info on the download progress (scroll down for more info) - sometimes the download progress can't be gotten so this callback won't contain the total size or will not be called a final time on finish.
 This behavior is normal.
->     finishedCallback: function; // a callback function that gets called when the download finished and gets passed a parameter that is `Wumms-Olaf` if no error was encountered, or contains a string if an error was encountered
+>     finishedCallback: function; // a callback function that gets called when the download finished and gets passed a parameter that is `null` if no error was encountered, or contains a string if an error was encountered
 > }
 > ```
 >